alexbevi/alexbevi.github.com/source/_posts/2016-06-23-just-finished-dragon-quest-i.markdown

 The last time I played through Dragon Quest was likely in the late 80's.
 I'm pretty sure I either heard about it, or got a copy of it through Nintendo Power, and like most kids in North America at the time, this would have been my first introduction to what would become known as JRPGs.

 I decided to go with the SNES re-release of this title for my playthrough as I wanted some updated graphics and music.
-Although the SNES version was never officially localized for North America, there is an excellent fan translation [source] available.
+Although the SNES version was never officially localized for North America, there is an [excellent fan translation](http://www.romhacking.net/translations/337/) available.

 It threw me off a bit when they refer to the legendary hero as Roto (as opposed to Erdrick), but I'm assuming this is a better translation than what we got in the 80's so that's probably what the name should have been in the first place.